Overweight Horses – Common Feeding Mistakes

 We should all know by now that many diseases are linked to high starch diets.
 These include laminitis, colic, gastric ulcers, Developmental Orthopaedic Disease (DOD), Equine Rhabdomyolysis Syndrome (ERS) and Polysaccharide Storage Myopathy (PSSM).
 Does he really need all that hard feed?
 The majority don’t.
 We’ve been telling you this for quite a while now!

 Work out how many calories your horse needs for his weight, breed, age, and level of work.
 Then check the calorie intake he’ll receive from his hard feed and consider honestly whether or not he really needs it.
 If he has enough energy for work, then it should be obvious that he doesn’t.

 9. Your grass is too good

 Grass can contain a lot of sugar and calories, particularly in Spring and Autumn.
 Or indeed any time after drought-breaking rains.
 So, when feeding overweight horses, restrict grazing in the danger periods.
 Alternatively, yard with hay.
-A Fibregenix balancer such as Prime Original OR Lami Low-Cal alongside hay provide his daily nutrient quota for health without the guess work..
+A Fibregenix balancer such as Prime Original OR Lami Low-Cal alongside hay provides his daily nutrient quota for health without the guesswork..